Functional fitness exercises train muscles to help you do everyday activities…

 Similarly, women who are pregnant should check with their doctors.

-It’s also a good idea to start with exercises that use only your own body weight for resistance.
+Start with exercises that use only your own body weight for resistance.

-As you become more fit and ready for more of a challenge, you can add more resistance in the form of weights, resistance tubing or performing movements in the water.
+You can add more resistance in the form of weights, resistance tubing or performing movements in the water.

 Components of a functional exercise program?